MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 **Answer:** Teams displays are supported in the Public cloud, Government Community Cloud (GCC), and Government Community Cloud High (GCCH) deployments.

-**Question:  Are there any differences in hardware companies?**
+**Question:  Are there any differences in hardware vendors?**

 **Answer:** There are a few small differences such as whether the device supports occupancy sensor pairing or purple LEDs.
 Overall, we recommend picking the one that suits you and your organization the best.

 **Question:  What are your suggestions for deployment?**

 **Answer:** You need to work with your IT team to install your Teams panels, which requires Power over Ethernet (PoE) and a network connection.
-We also recommend talking with the Original Equipment Manufacturer (OEM) about the best practices for installation such as how the device shouild be installed depending on the type of wall such as drywall or glass.
+We also recommend talking with the Original Equipment Manufacturer (OEM) about the best practices on how to properly install their devices such as how the device shouild be installed depending on whether the of wall is made of drywall or glass.

 **Question: Do I need to have a Teams Rooms device?**